-Venezuela's Maduro: Helicopter attacked Supreme Court
+Helicopter attack on Venezuela's Supreme Court

 Under former president and Maduro's mentor, Hugo Chavez, oil revenue fueled Venezuela's economy.
 However, falling oil prices have made state subsidies unsustainable.

 Anti-government protesters want Maduro to step down, accusing him of eroding democracy.
 Maduro, meanwhile, has sent the Venezuelan military onto the streets to maintain order, leading to deadly clashes.
+At least 75 civilians have died in the unrest, including the point-blank shooting of a 22-year-old protester by a soldier last week.